SkafteNicki/dtu_mlops/s4_debugging_and_logging/profiling.md

 print(torch.__version__)
 ```

-But we always recommend to update to the latest PyTorch version for the best experience.
+But we always recommend updating to the latest PyTorch version for the best experience.
 Additionally, to display the
-result nicely (like `snakeviz` for `cProfile`) we are also going to use the tensorboard profiler extension
+result nicely (like `snakeviz` for `cProfile`) we are also going to use the tensorboard profiler extension.

 ```bash
 pip install torch_tb_profiler
 ```

-1. A good starting point is too look at the [API for the profiler](https://pytorch.org/docs/stable/profiler.html).
+1. A good starting point is to look at the [API for the profiler](https://pytorch.org/docs/stable/profiler.html).
 Here
     the important class to look at is the `torch.profiler.profile` class.

-2. Lets try out an simple example (taken from
+2. Let's try out a simple example (taken from
     [here](https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html)):

-    1. Try to run the following code
+    1. Try to run the following code:

         ```python
         import torch